 The full data collection protocols for vessels operating in the Indian Ocean were described in Shotton (2007).
+This protocol was updated in 2012, and forms part of the vessel permit requirements for vessels registered under the Cook Islands flag.

-The biological sampling was as follows:
+The biological sampling is as follows: